OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/debugging/profiling/inst_profile.rst

-Note that the totals are sorted with the largest values at the end so that when running :code:`openmdao iprof_totals` in a terminal the most important functions will show up without having to scroll to the top of the output, which can be large.
-Also note that the function names are a combination of the OpenMDAO pathname (when available) plus the function name qualified by the owning class, or the class name followed by an instance id plus the function name.
+Note that the totals are sorted with the largest values at the end so that when running :code:`openmdao iprof_totals` in a terminal the most important functions will show up without having to scroll to the top of the output, which can be lengthy.
+Also note that the function names are a combination of the OpenMDAO pathname (when available) plus the function name qualified by the owning class, or the class name followed by an instance identifier, plus the function name.

 .. note::